ismaelresp/protwis_vagrant/README.md

 ### RDKit cartridge update of GPCRdb development environment and GPCRdb Vagrant and servers

-From Release [November 2024](https://github.com/protwis/protwis/releases/tag/v2024_11) RDKit cartridge for PostgreSQL and django-rdkit python library are required is required.
+From Release [November 2024](https://github.com/protwis/protwis/releases/tag/v2024_11), **RDKit cartridge** for **PostgreSQL** and **django-rdkit** python library are required.

 For installing django-rdkit after loging in into the vagrant VM through a SSH terminal, run this command:

     /env/bin/pip install git+https://github.com/rdkit/django-rdkit.git

-Two installation methods are describe next, the Docker method and the Manual instalation method.
+Two installation methods for RDKit cartridge for PostgreSQL are describe next: the Docker method and the Manual instalation method.

 #### Docker method